hashicorp/nomad/website/pages/guides/upgrade/upgrade-specific.mdx

 behavior.
 This page is used to document those details separately from the standard upgrade flow.

+## Nomad 0.10.4

+### Same-Node Scheduling Penalty Removed

+Nomad 0.10.4 includes a fix to the scheduler that removes the same-node penalty for allocations that have not previously failed.
+In earlier versions of Nomad, the node where an allocation was running was penalized from receiving updated versions of that allocation, resulting in a higher chance of the allocation being placed on a new node.
+This was changed so that the penalty only applies to nodes where the previous allocation has failed or been rescheduled, to reduce the risk of correlated failures on a host.
+Scheduling weighs a number of factors, but this change should reduce movement of allocations that are being updated from a healthy state.
+You can view the placement metrics for an allocation with `nomad alloc status -verbose`.

 ## Nomad 0.10.3

 ### mTLS Certificate Validation